 For my cover, I printed out a picture of the Sorcerers of the Magic Kingdom logo on card stock and slid it into the front clear pocket of the binder.

 Tips, Tricks, and Hints

 There are several “dark portals” throughout the park.
-When the sun hits them just right, you will not be able to see the video but you will be able to hear the audio.
-It’s a pain but it is what it is.
-My husband and I beat the game and finished at the Portal by the Riverboat in Liberty Square and couldn’t see any of the celebratory video.
+When the sun hits them just right, you will not be able to see the video, but you will be able to hear the audio.
+It’s a pain, but it is what it is.
+My husband and I beat the game and finished at the Portal by the Riverboat in Liberty Square and couldn’t see any of the celebratory videos.

-When the game asks for the Sorcerers’ Crest, simply show the back of any Spell Card.
+When the game asks for the Sorcerers’ Crest, show the back of any Spell Card.

 Hopefully, this guide has helped you learn how to play Sorcerers of the Magic Kingdom or at least piqued your interest in the game.
 If you have any other tips or tricks for us, please let us know!
 We are only beginning our Sorcerers of the Magic Kingdom journey.

 My Sorcerers Of The Magic Kingdom Printables

 Feel free to use our tips and hints to help you learn how to play Sorcerers of the Magic Kingdom.
 We hope you love it as much as we do!

 Pin This Post For Later

 Check out our other Disney posts: